 - Supports all features available with the MVAPICH2 2.3.6 release

-- Novel framework to offload non-blocking collectives to DPU
+- Novel frameworks to offload nonblocking collectives to DPU

-- 100% overlap of computation with MPI_Ialltoall non-blocking collective
+- Up to 100% overlap of communication and computation with nonblocking collectives

-Figure 1 illustrates performance results of the MPI_Ialltoall non-blocking collective benchmark running with 512 (32 nodes with 16 processes per node (PPN) each) and 1,024 (32 nodes with 32 PPN each) MPI processes, respectively.
-As message size increases, the MVAPICH2-DPU library is able to demonstrate the peak (100%) overlap between computation and MPI_Ialltoall non-blocking collective.
-In contrast, the MVAPICH2 default library without such DPU offloading capability is able to provide very little overlap between computation and MPI_Ialltoall non_blocking collective.
+Figure 1 illustrates performance results of the MPI_Ialltoall nonblocking collective benchmark running with 512 (32 nodes with 16 processes per node (PPN) each) and 1,024 (32 nodes with 32 PPN each) MPI processes, respectively.
+As message size increases, the MVAPICH2-DPU library is able to demonstrate peak (100%) overlap between computation and MPI_Ialltoall nonblocking collective.
+In contrast, the MVAPICH2 default library without such DPU offloading capability is able to provide very little overlap between computation and MPI_Ialltoall nonblocking collective.

 Figure 2: Capability of the MVAPICH2-DPU library to reduce overall execution time of an MPI application when computation steps are used in conjunction with the MPI_Ialltoall non-blocking collective operation in an overlapped manner.